|**These are clickable page links**|

 seen your mates do.

-universal plug (fitted standard to Waeco fridges) can be used in a
+universal plug (fitted standard to Waeco and many other fridges) can be used in a

 standard cig/lighter socket, and will also fit the HELLA type socket.